Stage one of Taupō's first shovel-ready project to start next month

 "We've got some very high-level designs and those have been talked about for years but we need to get into more specific designs and have discussions with retailers and owners along that stretch.
 We're not going to shut it to cars but it'll be slower speeds."

-That stage of the project includes what Mr Green calls "the front of house", the stretch of Lake Terrace from Titiraupenga St to the big fish.
+That stage of the project included what Green called "the front of house", the stretch of Lake Terrace from Titiraupenga St to the big fish.

 "That's a real opportunity to make that our promenade.
 At the moment we have Roberts St, Colonel Roberts Reserve and a main highway and we don't need that so there's opportunity to have a concept design.
 It would be about still enabling vehicles to go through there but at a much slower speed and changing it from vehicle priority to pedestrian priority."

-Mr Green says for people who want to drive to the town centre there will still be car parking and all-day carparks but it will have more of a mall feel to it.
+Green said for people who wanted to drive to the town centre there would still be car parking and all-day carparks but it will have more of a mall feel to it.

 "We're not saying you won't get carparks outside the shop you want to go to.
 You can, but it's not going to be high speed, it might be slightly slower and take you a couple of minutes more.